How will F1 qualifying work in 2026?

-So how does F1 qualifying actually work?
+So how does F1 qualifying actually work in 2026?

 F1 qualifying format

 All cars start in the pits and can head out on track at any point in the session.
 They make their way round to the start/finish line on their out-lap, warming up their tyres and making sure their power unit battery remains fully charged before crossing the line to start their flying lap at maximum speed.
-Once the lap is complete, they start their in-lap, travelling round most of the circuit to the pitlane entrance.

 F1 qualifying sessions

 Q2 lasts for 15 minutes.
-At the end, the slowest five cars are once again knocked out of qualifying and do not compete in Q3.
-These drivers start in positions 11 to 15 for the race, based on their Q2 times: the Q1 times are irrelevant.
+Once again, the slowest six cars are eliminated and do not progress to Q3.
+These drivers line up in positions 11 to 16 on the grid, based on their Q2 times — with any Q1 times no longer relevant.

 F1 qualifying tyre strategies